objectionary/eolang.sty/README.md

 Otherwise, make your changes and then run `l3build ctan` again.
 If the build is still clean, submit a pull request.

+Currently, @yegor256 is the maintainer of the project.

 [install]: https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages
 [sty]: https://objectionary.github.io/eolang.sty/eolang.sty
 [𝜑-calculus]: https://arxiv.org/abs/2111.13384